Dear Friends and Prayer

 20 miles to the north of us.
 There was a powerful spirit of

-intercession interspersed thoughout times of extended worship, and
+intercession interspersed throughout times of extended worship, and

-there was a sense that some terrotory was being reclaimed in this
+there was a sense that some territory was being reclaimed in this

 place that has traditionally been hard towards the Gospel.